Balvinder-ke-code/AlwaysOn-Aternos/README.md

 | `MINECRAFT_USERNAME` | `BotName`            | The bot’s username (choose any).                                        |
 | `PORT`               | `10000`              | Required for Render, keep as is.                                        |

+---

 ## ▶️ First Run

 1. Start your **Aternos server**.
 2. Once the Render service is deployed, the bot will automatically join your server.

+---

-⚠️ **Important Note**:
+## ⚠️ Troubleshooting

+🔹 **Bot Banned on Aternos?**
 Aternos sometimes bans bots.
 If that happens:

-* Go to your Aternos console → Unban the bot.
+- Go to your Aternos console → **Unban the bot**.
-* Restart the server → The bot will reconnect automatically.
+- Restart your server → The bot will reconnect automatically.

+---

-## 🎉 Done!
+## 🎉 Success!

-Congratulations! 🎊
-You now have a Minecraft bot running on your server **24/7 with Render.com**.
+✅ Congratulations!
+Your bot is now running **24/7** on your Minecraft server with **Render.com**